TheDejo/thedejo/README.md

 ## Hi there, I am Divine Ogbe 👋
  ### [website](https://www.divineogbe.dev/)

-I am a software developer mainly into frontend web technologies and I like to contribute to open-source software.
+I am a software developer (MERN stack) sed in Lagos Nigeria.

 What drives my work ethic is building products that are user-centered, expecting to see a real impact from the works that I take on.
 I enjoy approaching code from a different point of view considering a great user interface as well as seamless functionality.